canonical/open-documentation-academy/multipass/Windows.md

 ubuntu@primary:~$
 ```

 Let’s test it out.
 As you've just learnt, the previous step automatically mounted your `$HOME` directory in the instance.
-Try out a few linux commands to see what you’re working with.
+Try out a few Linux commands to see what you’re working with.

 ```plain
 ubuntu@primary:~$ free